 If you’re looking for a journey to Machu Picchu, look no further!
 The next 4 options that we will describe in more detail will take you to the old Inca city.
 You will have the opportunity to hike through challenging and diverse landscapes, and each one promises amazing views of the Incan ruins.

-If you decide to study Spanish in Peru with us, then we also give you the possibility to add these trips to your Spanish course.
-You will book them for the public price or even lower and you won`t need to worry about the quality of the tour.
+If you decide to study Spanish in Peru with us, then you could get these trips and you won`t need to worry about the quality of the tour.
 We know the market very well and work with a reliable Tourist Agency.
 Hiking to Machu Picchu is a bucket-list item, so why not start planning your trip today?

 1. Machu Picchu tour by train 2 days / 1 night